 In my last blog, I wrote about the resources that are available for Assistants and administrators in the form of magazines and websites.
 I thought I would also list a few associations and networking clubs that I have found useful over the years.

 Professional Bodies / Trade Associations

 The APA is a professional body for practising personal assistants and virtual assistants who work in direct support of the leaders of business, the public and voluntary sector, academia, the charities and arts.
-There are three subscriptions tiers; Associate, Member and Fellow which give you access to a number of useful resources online, designated letters after your name, regular e-newsletters, national and regular events and networking opportunities.
+There are three subscriptions tiers; Associate, Member and Fellow which give you access to some useful resources online, designated letters after your name, regular e-newsletters, national and weekly events and networking opportunities.

-The IAM is the professional body for administrators and you can become member either though qualifications, work experience or continuing professional development (CPD).
+The IAM is the professional body for administrators, and you can become a member either though qualifications, work experience or continuing professional development (CPD).
 The membership allows you access to designatory letters, an online magazine and website, regional events and discounted training opportunities.

-The PA Club is a large network made up of senior and executive assistants invited to join based on their seniority and ability to influence purchasing decisions.
-The network aims to match assistants with selected companies that offer goods and services such as hotels, restaurants, venues, caterers, corporate gift companies etc. There are regular networking events, a website directory, regular emails and an online newsletter.
+The PA Club is an extensive network made up of senior and executive assistants invited to join based on their seniority and ability to influence purchasing decisions.
+The network aims to match assistants with selected companies that offer goods and services such as hotels, restaurants, venues, caterers, corporate gift companies etc. There are regular networking events, a website directory, weekly emails and an online newsletter.

-The LCCI PA club is for assistants and in-house events organisers and it offers free networking events in some of London’s best venues and hotels.
-The club also sends out a monthly enewletter which contains exclusives offers and promotions.
+The LCCI PA club is for assistants and in-house events organisers, and it offers free networking events in some of London’s best venues and hotels.
+The club also sends out a monthly e-newsletter which contains exclusives offers and promotions.

-Do you use of of these networking clubs or professional bodies?
+Do you use any of these networking clubs or professional bodies?
 What do you think?
-Also let me know if you use any other resources that make your job easier.
+Also, let me know if you use any other resources that make your job easier.